 your dissolution rate.
 In this case, the maximum solubility is only around 9.5ppm, and backpressure is

-usually needed to keep oxygen in solution.
+usually needed to keep oxygen in the solution.
 When working with pure oxygen, your maximum potential

 dissolved oxygen (DO) jumps to 40ppm (saturation).
 Other factors keep DO levels from landing at